Home Security Camera Installation: What You Need to Know

 Do Fake Cameras Work?

-Sometimes a realistic-looking fake camera might be enough to thwart would-be intruders.
+Sometimes a realistic-looking fake security camera might be enough to thwart would-be intruders.
 See the security camera in the first photo of this article?
 It’s a fake!
-Made by several manufacturers, they can be had for $10 to $30 for one or more units.
+Made by several manufacturers, they can be had for $10 to $50 for one or more units.
 It can be mounted anywhere and has 30 illuminating LEDs that turn on after dark, making it look even more real.
 You won’t be able to watch anyone lurking around your house, but a ‘camera’ like this might just prevent a break-in.